 It is a slow process to create hubs across the country, however, time is not on our side as over 640 Veterans pass away every day.
 As a result, we have initiated another veteran classification we call “Lone Eagles.”
 A Lone Eagle is a Veteran whose application has been in our national office for one year or more, yet they do not live close to one of our existing hub cities.
 Our definition of “close” is within a 120 mile radius of the airport used by the closest hub.

 When we discover a veteran who qualifies for this program, we will make every effort to fly them from a large commercial airport nearest their home.
-Mr. James Mclaughlin, Honor Flight Chairman of the Board, is responsible for arranging transportation for all of our Lone Eagle Veterans.
+Honor Flight Network is responsible for arranging transportation for all of our Lone Eagle Veterans.

 All Veterans require close observation from a traveling companion called a “Guardian This is not a legal term, but a title.
 Each Veteran must have ONE nextgeneration guardian, willing to escort the veteran to DC.
 For a donation of $400, Honor Flight will provide the guardian with transportation, meals, lodging, etc. The guardian must be competent to attend to the physical needs of the veteran.
 We will book a room with two double beds so the guardian can stay with the veteran.
 The guardian needs to complete a “Lone Eagle Guardian” application.